The Tyranny of Dreams

 In Physical Spirituality I mentioned how the Jungian collective unconscious could be regarded as the processional spirit of our species or of our planet and may even constitute the personification of our Planetary Deity.
 In describing the psychedelic journey I mentioned that it is not only our personal habits in the form of our egos that need to be overcome in order to maximize the benefit of the drug, but that our Planetary Deity actively endeavours to have our consciousness remain architective.
 In both these cases, the counter-productive 'dark' or 'shadow' is seen as being both transpersonal and architective.

 There is a significant consequence to seeing them in this way.
-It means that these counter-productive forces are spatially confined since they are architective, meaning specifically that they do not have a cosmic context.
-That is, the Jungian idea of a 'shadow' is not a universal one and should not be seen as as a fundamental feature of the universe in it's entirety, though there might be equivalents on other planets.
+Since these counter-productive forces are architective, they are spatially confined more or less to our planet.
+So the Jungian idea of a 'shadow' is not a universal one and should not be seen as as a fundamental feature of the universe in it's entirety (though there might be equivalents on other planets).

 *